Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/solving.rst

 Direct GDP solvers
 ==================

-Pyomo includes the contributed GDPopt solver, which can direct solve GDP models.
+Pyomo includes the contributed GDPopt solver, which can directly solve GDP models.
 Its usage is described within the :ref:`contributed packages documentation <gdpopt-main-page>`.

 References